SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 Once you have joined the SAP GitHub Organization and linked your GitHub account to your SAP-internal account, you can then request write access to the Spartacus documentation repository.
 To do so, send your GitHub ID to one of the Spartacus administrators, either through Slack or email, and you will be contacted as soon as write access has been granted.

 ### Cloning the Documentation Repository

+**Note:** Do not begin this step until you have installed Jekyll and have verified that it is running.
+To do so, please ensure that you have successfully completed all the steps in the [Jekyll Quickstart Guide](https://jekyllrb.com/docs/) before cloning the Spartacus documentation repository.

 Before you can contribute to Spartacus documentation, you must clone the Spartacus documentation repository.